Atlanta Construction Accidents Lawyer

 Call Us Today

-The Atlanta, Georgia construction accident lawyer at Ponton Law has successfully litigated many cases where the failure of a landowner or contractor to provide a safe construction site resulted in the death or catastrophic injury of a construction worker or bystander.
-If you or someone you know has been injured or killed as a result of a construction site accident, contact an Atlanta, GA construction accident lawyer at Ponton Law or call 404-418-8507 to speak with an attorney today.
+Our Atlanta construction accident lawyer has successfully litigated many cases where the failure of a landowner or contractor to provide a safe construction site resulted in the death or catastrophic injury of a construction worker or bystander.
+If you or someone you know has been injured or killed as a result of a construction site accident, contact Ponton Law’s offices today by calling 404-418-8507 to speak with an attorney.